ankschoubey/old-blog/_posts/2022-04-16-optimistic-locking-exception-mongodb.md

 So I created a unit test as follows.

 1. Manipulate documents parallel.
 This was done with `@RepeatableTest` and `@Execution(CONCURENT)`
-2. Assertion wasn't straight forward with `@RepeatableTest` so I insteead collected all version in a static list.
+2. Assertion wasn't straight forward with `@RepeatableTest` so I instead collected all version in a static list.
 3. After all `@RepeatableTests` were over I asserted if version was as expected.
 4. I ran the code and saw `OptimisticLockingException` occuring and assertion failing.
 5. I replaced `repository` `find` and `save` with `MongoOperation` `update` as described above.